yuya-katafuchi/covid-19_emergency_statement_japan/README.md

 ## Description of files
 * `covid-19_emergency_statement_japan.csv`: data file of the state of emergency issued by the government of Japan.
 * `covid-19_emergency_statement_japan_prefectural.csv`: data file of the state of emergency issued by prefectural governments of Japan.
-* `make_long_covid19_emergency_statement_japan.R`: An R script of function which converts the above file into a long format data frame represented by a binary variable that indicates under which emergency declaration was issued.
+* `make_long_covid19_emergency_statement_japan.R`: An R script of function which converts the above file into a long format data frame represented by a binary variable that indicates under which emergency declaration was issued, and times of declarations.
 This also supports multiple declarations of emergency.
 * `bib_covid-19_emergency_statement_japan.bib`: .bib file for citing this repository in BibTeX.